 Jimmy had no answer, so he said nothing.
 Instead, he crossed the room to Brayden’s sweet smile and kissed the top of the boy’s head, his lips hard and tight as he fought back another sob.
 Brayden’s baby-fine hair was still slightly damp from sweating in his sleep, bringing out a hint of the puppy-like smell little boys seemed to be born with, mixing with the watermelon scent of the shampoo Kylie used to wash his hair.
 Jimmy loved that combination of smells more than any other pairing in the world, and he closed his eyes to allow it to seep into his memory.

 “Bye, Bray.”
 He may have whispered it out loud, or he may have simply thought it.
-All he knew was he never imagined he would ever say those words without knowing he would be following them up with a hello greeting a few brief moments in life later.
+All he knew was he never imagined he would ever say those words without knowing he would be following them up with a hello greeting a brief moment in life later.

 Without turning to look at him as he approached, Kylie said, “Good-bye, Jimmy.”